bazaarvoice/jolt/README.md

 Note

 * it is hosted on a free Google App Engine instance, so it may take a minute to spin up.
-* it validates in input JSON and spec client side, but if there are any errors server side it just silently fails.
+* it validates in input JSON and spec client side.

 ## <a name="Getting_Started"></a> Getting Started